alexandreborges/cfpsec/README.md

  # HISTORY

-Version 1.1:
+Version 1.2:

       This version:

+            * Small fixes has been introduced.
-            * Small fixes.
+            * Small structure change.

 Version 1.0.2: